metafacture/metafacture-core/README.md

 - `footer`: Footer which is output after the record.
 (Default: `\n`)
 - `header`: Header which is output before the record.
 (Default: Empty string)
 - `id`: Field name which contains the record ID; if found, will be available for inclusion in `prefix` and `destination`.
 (Default: `_id`)
+- `internal`: Whether to print the record's internal representation instead of JSON.
+(Default: `false`)
 - `pretty`: Whether to use pretty printing.
 (Default: `false`)

 ```perl